prxshetty/Blood-Cell-Classification/README.md

 A pretrained MobileNetV2 model is used and the top classification layer is replaced for our 4 blood cell type classes.
 The model is then trained on the training images and evaluated on test set.

 ## Training
-The model is trained for 20 epochs using categorical cross entropy loss and Adam optimizer.
+The model is trained using categorical cross entropy loss and Adam optimizer.
 Callbacks are used for early stopping, model checkpointing and reducing learning rate on plateau.
-The images are split into training and test sets with trainign having validation split as well.
+The images are split into training and test sets with training having validation split as well.

 ## Evaluation
 Coming soon...